jojotech8/L5IS-DAM-Assessment-1.1/README.md

 # L5IS-DAM-Assessment-1.1
-This repository will be the Home Page of the Time Zone Tech, consisting the introduction of the webpage.
+This repository will be the Home Page of the Time Zone Tech, consisting the introduction of the webpage, along with the title/motto of the company.